U-boat patrols

 12 Jun 1942.
 Saboteur landings in America

-The boat departed Brest, France for a very special patrol on 27 May, 1942.
-On 12 June, after crossing the Atlantic (submerged at day, surfaced at night) they landed a saboteur team of 4 men on Long Island, USA.
-This was one of two such teams that landed within a week of each other on the US east coast, the other team came aboard U-584.
-They were to be the first of many such planned operations.
+The boat left Brest, France on a very special patrol on 27 May 1942.
+On 12 June, after crossing the Atlantic submerged by day and surfaced by night, they landed a saboteur team of four men on Long Island, USA as part of Operation Pastorius.
+This was one of two such teams landed within a week of each other on the US east coast, the other came aboard U-584.
+This was intended to be the first of many such operations.
 The boat then returned safely to Brest on 25 July.

 Add more events!
 If you know of an interesting event either missing from this date or an upcoming event that you'd like to share please contact us.
 We continuously update these databases.